 A crowd of several hundred people followed Mary and Martha to the tomb where Lazarus had been laid.
-The funeral preparations had all been completed four days earlier so Lazarus laid in the tomb completely wrapped in linen clothes much like an Egyptian mummy.
+The funeral preparations had all been completed four days earlier so Lazarus laid in the tomb completly wrapped in linen clothes much like an Egyptian mummy.

 The tomb was sealed with a large stone that could be rolled away and as they arrived at the tomb Jesus asked Martha to have them remove the stone.
 She was shocked and responded that he had been dead for four days.
 Jesus said nothing so she then added that by this time he would stink.
 He then went to the two women and said, "Did I not say unto you that if you would believe, you should see the glory of God?"

-The stone was rolled away and Jesus went to the entrance of the tomb and lifting his face to Heaven and said, "Father, I thank thee that thou hast heard me, I know that thou hearest me always .
+The stone was rolled away and Jesus went to the entrance to the tomb and lifting his face to Heaven said, "Father, I thank thee that thou hast heard me, I know that thou hearest me always .
 But I say this because of the people who stand by here.
 I say it that they may believe that thou has sent me."

 He then said, "Lazarus!
 Come forth!"